 Many satellite missions attempt to calibrate their instruments against SI standards before launch.
 GSICS, working together with CEOS, aims to define best practices to characterise satellite instruments pre-launch using SI-traceable references to tie them to an absolute radiance scale.
 However, this traceability chain may be compromised during launch, due to uncontrolled changes to the instrument and its operating environment.
 For this reason, GSICS endorses the establishment of an observing system with calibration directly traceable to SI-standards on-orbit to act as an inter-calibration reference, which could be used to anchor inter-calibration products to an absolute scale - a long-term aim of GSICS.

-A satellite mission, such as CLARREO Pathfinder with HyperSpectral Imager for Climate Science (HySICS) [Kopp et al., 2017], or TRUTHScross-ref TRUTHS section], in which an instrument is launched, whose SI-traceability is verifiable in orbit could be used as a reference to achieve this goal.
+A satellite mission, such as CLARREO Pathfinder with HyperSpectral Imager for Climate Science (HySICS) [Kopp et al., 2017], or TRUTHS [cross-ref TRUTHS section], in which an instrument is launched, whose SI-traceability is verifiable in orbit could be used as a reference to achieve this goal.
 These are generically referred to here as SI-Traceable Satellite instruments (SITSATs).

 In the simplest case, such a SITSAT can be used as a reference in direct inter-calibration of the monitoring instrument by SNO/Ray-matching instead of the current reference instruments for the IR case, or the PICTs in the VIS/NIR case.
 However, the coverage of the available collocations can be limited, depending on the design of the SITSAT – and the duration of such inter-calibration products is limited to its operating lifetime.